jabuitra1/Summer2018Starter/readme.md

 ## Create a GitHub account
 https://github.com/join

+## This is another title
+and more text

 ## Create a new repo
 you can either create a new repo or fork this one